fork-handles/forkhandles/bunting4k/README.md

 ## Installation

-In Gradle, install the BOM and then any other modules in the dependency block:
+In Gradle, install the ForkHandles BOM and then this module in the dependency block:

 ```kotlin
 implementation(platform("dev.forkhandles:forkhandles-bom:X.Y.Z"))